cloudmesh-community/fa18-516-17/project-report/report.md

 Apache Hadoop for retailers was chosen for several reasons.
 First, Hadoop's capabilities are well aligned with the needs of retailers.
 According to the home page of the Hadoop project at Apache Software Foundation, *Apache Hadoop offers highly reliable, scalable, distributed processing of large data sets using simple programming models.
 With the ability to be built on clusters of commodity computers, Hadoop provides a cost-effective solution for storing and processing structured, semi and unstructured data with no format requirements* [@fa18-516-17-Hadoop].

 First and foremost, the cost advantages associated with open source software should not be overlooked.
 Retailers have razor thin margins.
 There is stiff competition from online retails and a host of aggressive discount retailers such as Aldi, Family Dollar and Lidl with low-cost private label products.
-In order to save cost and maintain their margin, saving money on infrastructure is criticalfor retailers.
+In order to save cost and maintain their margin, saving money on infrastructure is critical for retailers.

 Retailers also need reliable data processing and distribution at scale.
 Operational data is the lifeblood of a retailer.
 If the computer-assisted order system does not have reliable inventory, sales and forecast information from a store, it will not be able to issue purchase orders to suppliers and keep the product in stores for ongoing business.
 Rather than relying on the hardware to rely on redundancy and high-availability, Hadoop detects and handles failures at the application layer and delivers a high-availability service on top of a cluster of computers to avoid a whole system failure [@fa18-516-17-highavailablity].